edgeware-network/new-edgeware-docs/docs/quickstart/set-up-a-validator.md

 **Congratulations!** If you have followed all of these steps, and been selected to be a part of the validator set, you are now running an Edgeware validator!

-## Submitting the `setKeys` Transaction
+## Updating your session keys

-You need to tell the chain your Session keys by signing and submitting an extrinsic.
-This is what associates your validator with your Controller account.
+You might need to update your session keys, for example if you need to move your validating service from one Edgeware node to another.
 In the future this is how you change the session keys (along with generating new keys with rotateKeys).
 When changing the keys on an elected validator it takes two sessions (2 hours) to take effect.

 Go to [Staking > Account Actions](https://www.edgeware.app/#/staking/actions), and click "Change Session Key" on the bonding account you generated earlier.
 Enter the output from `author_rotateKeys` in the field and click "Set Session Key".